ararog/deboa/README.md

 ### deboa-macros

-A create with bora macro, for easy rest client generation.
+A crate with bora macro, for easy rest client generation.

 ### vamo